 Need storage space to help you move to Philly?
 Life Storage offers free moving truck rentals to all new customers!

-Update: This post was originally published on June 6, 2018, and was revised on July 5, 2020, with new information from Philadelphia expert, Mary O’Brien.
+Update: This post was originally published on June 6, 2018.
+It was revised on July 5, 2020, with new information from Philadelphia expert, Mary O’Brien, and again on April 6, 2021, with new information from Philadelphia expert Caroline Leopold.